-As suggested by Saunders et al. (2012), a structured plan of research proves as a guide for any study, and it promotes the discussion of methods used in a particular study.
+As suggested by Saunders et al. (2012), a structured research plan proves as a guide for any study, and it promotes the discussion of methods used in a particular study.
 This study is based on pragmatism philosophy which supports both ‘subjective’ and ‘objective’ methods.
 Moreover, it relies on empirical testing of data in real business conditions (Base, 2006).

 On the other side, exploratory research can also be used for this study.
-However, it is often adopted for difficult and subjective problem-solving.
+However, it is often adopted for complex and subjective problem-solving.
 Hence, the exploratory strategy will only be partially used to explore detailed information / qualitative data gathered from interviews of Emirates managers and associates.

 Bryman (2008) stated that interviews, case studies, observation, and experiments could be chosen as a research strategy to collect data for any particular study.
 This survey method has been planned to collect data because this method suits positivist philosophy which is the main philosophy of this research.

 Schwab (2003) suggested that the Survey method is simple, precise, and suitable for collecting data from huge samples.
-Furthermore, Interviews of managers or associates of the Emirates company will be conducted, which will help the proposed study's exploratory elements.
-The interview is subjective in nature and will be used for qualitative data collection for the research.
+Furthermore, Interviews of managers or associates of the Emirates company will be conducted, which will help the proposed study’s exploratory elements.
+The interview is subjective and will be used for qualitative data collection for the research.

-The cross-sectional methodology is needed to gain information regarding the influence of organizational abilities on productivity at a particular time period, i.e. when this study has been conducted (Saunders et al., 2012).
+The cross-sectional methodology is needed to gain information regarding the influence of organisational abilities on productivity at a particular time period, i.e. when this study has been conducted (Saunders et al., 2012).
 On the other side, there is an option of choosing longitudinal research methodology.
-This type needs long time periods and recurring research, but this is not appropriate for the proposed research.
+This type needs long periods and recurring research, but this is not appropriate for the proposed research.